A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Problem Formulation

-In the PAC-Bayesian framework, the NN selects a class of weights according to a distribution, rather than selecting specific weights randomly.
-To measure the performance of a given weight distribution $P$, we adopt the expected population risk over the randomness of weights, denoted by $L(P)=\int_{\mathcal{W}}L(w)P(dw)$.
-Accordingly, the expected empirical risk is denoted by $\hat{L}_S(P)=\int_{\mathcal{W}}\hat{L}(w,S)P(dw)$.
-Based on these definitions, we define the performance degradation induced by the mismatch between channel-free training conditions and noisy wireless channel as wireless generalization error:
+In the PAC-Bayesian framework, the learning algorithm is stochastic (e.g., the weights are obtained by stochastic gradient descent using the training data).
+Therefore, the true inference quality is measured by the expected population risk $\mathbb{E}_{P_{W'|S}}[L(W')]$.
+For a given training set $S$, the expected empirical risk is $\E_{P_{W|S}}[\hat{L}(W,S)]$.
+Based on these definitions, we define the performance degradation induced by wireless edge deployment as wireless generalization error:

-This difference implicitly evaluates the distribution shift caused by the wireless channel $P_{W'|W}.$ Next, we will derive PAC-Bayesian bounds for this difference, which characterizes the inherent robustness against wireless channel perturbations.
+This difference mathematically captures the discrepancy between the observed empirical performance during training and the true performance in edge inference.
+Moreover, since $\mathbb{E}_{P_{W'|S}}[L(W')] = \mathbb{E}_{P_{W|S}}[\hat{L}(W,S)]+\Delta$, providing an upper bound for $\Delta$ inherently yields a performance guarantee for edge inference performance.
+Next, we will derive PAC-Bayesian bounds for this difference, which characterizes the inherent robustness against wireless channel perturbations.